 The Eurovision Song Contest (ESC) is providing a perfect testing ground for revolutionary audio technology that is transforming the way content is produced and consumed.

 The EBU and its technology partners are mounting a parallel production of the event, mixing and transmitting it live with Next Generation Audio in the MPEG-H Audio format.
 The content is being made available to broadcasters for testing purposes via the Eurovision FINE network.
 An on-site demonstration is available to journalists and EBU Members in Tel Aviv.
+(Post-event note: a binaural rendering of the winning song is now available via our NGA page.)

 Next Generation Audio – NGA – enables the delivery of an immersive aural experience that can be fully personalized, to any device, whether in the home or on the go.
 For broadcasters, it’s a produce-once, deliver-anywhere scenario, avoiding the need to create dedicated mixes for all possible playback situations.